 Build relationships with several lenders, and you’ll find lower pricing, lower down payments, and faster settlements.

 Remember, you can always refinance rental properties later if your purchase financing proves less than ideal.
 But if you get it right the first time, you can avoid the second round of closing costs inherent in a refinance.

 Happy real estate investing!

-Author Bio: G. Brian Davis is a real estate investor, landlord, and co-founder of SparkRental.com, which provides free video courses, webinars, and landlord tools such as a free rental property calculator.
-He serves as a rental investing expert in his regular columns for publishers like BiggerPockets, RETipster, LendingHome, and more, and gets to spend most of the year traveling overseas, largely due to the flexibility of his rental income.
+About the Author: G. Brian Davis is a real estate investor, landlord, and co-founder of SparkRental.com, which provides free video courses, webinars, and landlord tools such as a free rental property calculator.
+He serves as a rental investing expert in his regular columns for publishers like BiggerPockets, RETipster, LendingHome, and more.
+He gets to spend most of the year traveling overseas, mainly due to the flexibility of his rental income.